johnbillion/user-switching/readme.md

 Yes, and you'll also be able to switch users from member profile screens.

+### Does this plugin work if my site is using a two-factor authentication plugin? ###

+Yes, mostly.

+One exception I'm aware of is [Duo Security](https://wordpress.org/plugins/duo-wordpress/).
+If you're using this plugin, you should install the [User Switching for Duo Security](https://github.com/johnbillion/user-switching-duo-security) add-on plugin which will prevent the two-factor authentication prompt from appearing when you switch between users.

 ### Does this work as a mu-plugin? ###

 Yes, but you'll need to install `user-switching.php` into the root of your `mu-plugins` directory, not in the `user-switching` subdirectory.
-This is a restriction of WordPress.
+This is a limitation of WordPress.

 ### What capability does a user need in order to switch accounts? ###